minvws/nl-covid19-notification-app-coordination/architecture/Solution Architecture.md

 For an understanding of how these buckets and parameters work, we have made available a test sheet that can be copied and used to get an understanding of the calculation: [https://docs.google.com/spreadsheets/d/18RVkBjahiVxd3lLgOS7weKEoc8KxxTufZVQ2exWOgR4/edit?usp=sharing](https://docs.google.com/spreadsheets/d/18RVkBjahiVxd3lLgOS7weKEoc8KxxTufZVQ2exWOgR4/edit?usp=sharing)

-**Note:** a prior version of the GAEN protocol allowed these experts to not only assign scores to the buckets, but also to provided weights that could be used to make, for example, duration more important than attenuation.
+**Note:** A prior version of the GAEN protocol allowed these experts to not only assign scores to the buckets, but also to provided weights that could be used to make, for example, duration more important than attenuation.
 These weights have been removed in the mid-May 2020 version of the GAEN protocol.

 ## Notification of exposure